tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > hello world
 > 4

-An if statement looks like so:
+An `if-else` statement looks like so:

 ```javascript
 /**